Waulfree/Magna/README.md

 - Linux kernel coding style is a preffered coding style;
 - C89 is the main language standart used within Magna;
 - Avoid using recursions as much as possible;
-- Headers will include main .c files if built without -DMAGNA_MODULE.
+- Headers must also include main .c files if built without -DMAGNA_MODULE.